 Yoga Room, 3/F, 4/F, 6/F & 16/F, Xiu Ping Commercial Building, 104 Jervois Street, Sheung Wan, HK

 Located in Lai Chi Kok — the up and coming neighborhood on the Kowloon side — Prajna Yoga offers everything from aerial yoga classes, gentle yoga, wheel yoga, balance as well as yin yang.

 The studio is fully equipped with changing rooms, showers, and lockers available, making Prajna Yoga is the perfect studio choice for those living further up on the Kowloon side.

-Recognized as one of the best yoga studios by World Real Yoga Alliance in 2018, they welcome yogis at all levels of practice.
-Whether it’s you’re first ever yoga class or you’ve been practicing yoga for years, you’ll be welcomed here.
+Recognized as one of the best yoga studios by World Real Yoga Alliance in 2018, they welcome yogis at all practice levels.
+Whether it’s you’re first ever yoga class, or you’ve been practicing yoga for years, you’ll be welcomed here.